Lawrence Gwyn van Loon: Biography

 Van Loon was possibly a direct descendant of Jan Van Loon, who had emigrated from Liège to New Netherland in the seventeenth century.

-He learned the remains of the Mohawk Dutch language, the taol, from his maternal grandfather, Walter Hill (1856-1925), a schoolteacher.
 At the age of ten he went to Reading, New York, for a journey to the Mohawk Valley.
+He allegedly learned the remains of the Mohawk Dutch language, the tawl, from his maternal grandfather, Walter Hill (1856-1925), a schoolteacher.
+It is higly unlikely that he actually spoke the language, as he only raised his claims of being able to after discovering the language had gone extinct.
+Van Loon claimed to have found original documents containing the Tawl, but they were proven to be forgery in the 1980's, shortly before his death.
+Later research also pointed out that his forgeries contained too many errors for him to be a native speaker.
+Some of his forgery contain traces of Afrikaans, a language directly related to Dutch spoken in current-day South Africa, which Van Loon had visited.

 During the summers of 1930 and 1932 he spent an internship at the Wilhelmina Hospital in Amsterdam.
 In 1932 he married a Dutch woman, Grietje Prins.
 Between 1955 and 1967 he was medical director on Hawaii.

 He was a member of the Holland Society and of the Dutch Settlers Society of Albany.
 Van Loon was also keeper of the records and translator of the Association of Blauvelt Descendants, descendants of Gerrit Hendrickszen (Blauvelt), who moved from Deventer to New Netherland in 1638.

 His lifelong relationship with the Dutch language made him an authority on the old Dutch language spoken on the East Coast of the United States.
 However, several of his publications seemed to be suspect.

 In 1980 it was established that work of Van Loon was based on forged documents.
-Among his suspect findings is the Tawagonshi treaty.
+Among his suspect findings is the Tawagonshi treaty, which Van Loon claimed he had received from a native from the Mississauga First Nation in Canada, which allegedly contained the original agreement between the Dutch settlers and the Lenape people.
+It was proven to be fake, as (among other reasons) the spelling of the native names was in English, whilst the treaty would have used Dutch spelling.
 Other discoveries by Van Loon that proved to be false before publication were an early deed to Manhattan, a map of Albany from 1701, and a map of the Hudson River.